A Double Team Semantics for Generalized Quantifiers: A double team semantics

 \section{A double team semantics}

-In ordinary team semantics for ordinary first-order logic, the \emph{background intuition} is that a team satisfies a formula iff every member of the team satisfies it.
-In the double team semantics, the \emph{background intuition} is that a double team $(U,V)$ satisfies a first-order formula iff every assignment in the team $U$ satisfies the formula, and furthermore, every assignment in the team $V$ \emph{falsifies} the formula.
-Also, in the investigations below, the background intuition concerning the satisfaction of a quantified formula $Qx\, \varphi(x)$ is based on the idea that the set of witnesses of $Qx\, \varphi(x)$ is the set of \emph{exactly all} values $b$ such that $\varphi(b)$ holds.
-A proper subset will not do.
-The semantics for disjunction is defined in the same spirit.
-The intuition is that a set of witnesses for a disjunction $\varphi\vee\psi$ is exactly the subset of $\{\, \varphi,\psi\, \}$ of formulae that are true.
-The definition for atoms and connectives is as follows.
+In ordinary team semantics, the \emph{background intuition}\footnote{Intuition only!} concerning the satisfaction of formulae is that a team satisfies a formula $\varphi$ iff every member of the team satisfies $\varphi$.
+In the double team semantics, the background intuition is that a double team $(U,V)$ satisfies a formula iff every assignment in the team $U$ satisfies the formula, and furthermore, every assignment in the team $V$ \emph{falsifies} the formula.
+Both in ordinary and double team semantics, the intuition is actually even formally valid when the investigated formula is a first-order formula.
+The truth definition for first-order atoms and connectives is as follows.